JcDenis/ApiServer/README.md

 * Active public API in Blog preferences
 * Set per user API rate limit in User preferences

-This plugin does not serv usefull API endpoint by itself, you must use other linked plugins for that.
+* This plugin does not serv usefull API endpoint by itself, you must use other linked plugins for that.
+* Plugin FrontendSession can be used to allow people registration on your blog.

 ## LINKS